Keep your peace of mind through hurricanes and other natural disasters.

 According to a study from Milliman, 92% of insurance providers in Texas offer more cost-efficient flood insurance policies for residents in single-family homes than the NFIP.

-Lee Insurance Agency: Get the Coverage You Need Now
+Lee Insurance Agency: Get the Flood Coverage You Need Now

 Lee Insurance Agency has been the number one provider of flood insurance policies in Humble, Texas, and its surrounding areas for over 70 years.
 Our specialists have been helping people keep their peace of mind through countless hurricanes, rainstorms, and a broad range of other natural disasters.